silasiscool/MCHS_Schedule/README.md

 # MCHS_Schedule
-Control files for MCHS_Schedule Extension
+Control file for MCHS Schedule Extension

+Used to set the schedule for the MCHS Schedule Chrome Extension: https://chrome.google.com/webstore/detail/mchs-schedule/deohnlephbbggpidopoedejkemmcffgp